KonradMagnusson/larry/README.md

 - [ ] Goto file/line on compilation errors
 - [ ] Colors in Configure View
 - [ ] Colors in Build View
-- [ ] Functionality for getting the current compilation target, and what progress it's at
+- [ ] Functionality for getting the current compilation target, and what progress it's at, e.g. for use in |statusline|
 - [ ] Display current preset in the status line?